marijnh/Eloquent-JavaScript/04_data.md

 {{index [array, representation], [object, representation], "data format", [memory, organization]}}

-Because properties only grasp their value, rather than contain it, objects and arrays are stored in the computer's memory as sequences of bits holding the _((address))es_—the place in memory—of their contents.
-So an array with another array inside of it consists of (at least) one memory region for the inner array, and another for the outer array, containing (among other things) a number that represents the address of the inner array.
+Because properties grasp their value rather than contain it, objects and arrays are stored in the computer's memory as sequences of bits holding the _((address))es_—the place in memory—of their contents.
+An array with another array inside of it consists of (at least) one memory region for the inner array and another for the outer array, containing (among other things) a number that represents the address of the inner array.

 If you want to save data in a file for later or send it to another computer over the network, you have to somehow convert these tangles of memory addresses to a description that can be stored or sent.
 You _could_ send over your entire computer memory along with the address of the value you're interested in, I suppose, but that doesn't seem like the best approach.